phamkiendinh/Lazada-Fullstack/README.md

 # !
 Front-end Set-up

-In our application, we use both React-JS app to run admin & customer roles.
-For seller role, we use Live-Server to stimulate the front-end since not all members know React-JS.
+In our application, we use React-JS to build verything.

-##### ~ Static Hosting / Seller

-Live-Server is a Visual Studio Code Editor extension to host html files on local machine.
-It can be replaced by any other technology, but it's the one of the easiest and fastest to use.

-Visual Studio Code Editor can be intalled via [Visual Studio](https://code.visualstudio.com/download).
-Once intalled, Live-Server can be installed easily in **Extension**.
-Guide can be found here [Install Guide](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-Only seller needs to be hosted with static hosting methods like Live-Server.
-Please navigate to directory seller as follow : "./frontend/seller".

-Inside this directory, please host the seller.html with Live-Server or any static file hosting technology.
-Assets folder is used to store images posted by the seller.

 ##### ~ React JS

-Please navigate to directory seller as follow : "./frontend/admin".

-Since the ReactJS is already done by us, please run the following commands:
+Since the ReactJS is already done by us, please navigate to frontend directory and run the following commands:

     npm install node-modules